Petro Tronko

-Petro Timofiyovich Tronko (Петро́ Тимофі́йович Тронько́; 12 July 1915 - 12 September 2011) was a Ukrainian academician of the National Academy of Sciences of Ukraine and veteran of World War II.
+Petro Tymofiiovych Tronko (Петро́ Тимофі́йович Тронько́; 12 July 1915 – 12 September 2011) was a Ukrainian academician of the National Academy of Sciences of Ukraine and veteran of World War II.

-He was the head of the editorial collegium for the 26-volume encyclopedia on "The History of Cities and Villages of the Ukrainian SSR.
+He was the head of the editorial collegium for the 26-volume encyclopedia on The History of Cities and Villages of the Ukrainian SSR.

 Early life and career

 Born during World War I in 1915 to a peasant family in Sloboda Ukraine, Tronko started to work in 1932 in mines of Dzerzhynsk.
 Eventually, after finishing some teaching classes, he worked as a teacher of social sciences and the Ukrainian language in the village school of Bohodukhiv Raion and as director of Lebedyn children's home.
 Since 1937 he worked in Komsomol and in 1939 joined the Communist Party of Soviet Union.

 In 1939 Tronko was a member of the Western Ukrainian People's Assembly that voted in for the Western Ukraine to join the Ukrainian SSR.

 During World War II he was a member of the South-western, Stalingrad, Southern, 4th Ukrainian fronts, participated in the defense of Kyiv and Stalingrad and later in the liberation of Rostov, Donbas, Left-bank Ukraine, and Kyiv.
 One of the first, Tronko entered the liberated Kyiv on 6 November 1943 as a major and was appointed the first secretary of the city and regional Komsomol organization.
 In 1947 he was dismissed from the position due to accusations of Lazar Kaganovich in "nationalistic perversions".